YunTing-k/SandPileCUDA/README.md

 - `1` for **Dynamic** link
 - Any other value for **Static** link

-### Compiled Program by Author0
+### Compiled Program by Author
-You can also download the compiled version of program provided by author.
+You can also download the static-linked compiled version of program provided by author (With all necessary libs).
+However, you must also follow the license and policy of the corresponding libs.

 ### Library Paths (Modify in script if needed)
 ```bat